seamusdemora/PiFormulae/GPIO_Using_pinctrl.md

 ### Using 'pinctrl' with the 'poll' option

 I'll try to pick up the pace a bit in this last section.
-If you read every word of the sparse documentation, you may have noticed that [this document](https://github.com/raspberrypi/utils/tree/master/pinctrl#readme) referenced a `poll` option.
+If you read *every word* of the sparse documentation on `pinctrl`, you may have noticed that [this document](https://github.com/raspberrypi/utils/tree/master/pinctrl#readme) referenced a `poll` option.
 There's nothing else said about the `poll` option - which is *surprising*.
-However, the script below uses the `poll` option of `pinctrl` to do something that ***may be*** useful.
-Please open an editor on your RPi, and enter the following simple script.
+However, the script below uses the `poll` option of `pinctrl` to do something ***useful***.
+Please open an editor on your RPi, and enter/copy the following simple script.

 ```bash
 #!/usr/bin/env bash